taiwangoldcard/website/content/application-faq/entering-taiwan-pandemic.md

 weight: 6
 ---

+> During the pandemic, all those information are chaging on a day to day basis.
+Please check the [Ministry of Foreign Affairs website](https://www.mofa.gov.tw/en/Default.html) and the [CDC website](https://www.cdc.gov.tw/En) (Taiwan Center of Disease Control) for the latest information.

 ## Can I enter in Taiwan with a Gold Card?
 Yes.
 If you got approved for the Gold Card, you are allowed to enter Taiwan.
 The Employment Gold Card isn't a visa, it is an enhanced resident permit (also called Alien Resident Certificate, or ARC).